Eoghan O'Flaherty

 Eoghan O'Flaherty is a Gaelic footballer from Kildare.
-He plays club football for his local Carbury and has been a member of the Kildare senior squad since 2009.
-His older brother Morgan is also a member of the team.
+He played club football for his local Carbury and was a member of the Kildare senior squad from 2009 to 2016.
+His older brother Morgan was also a member of the team.
 Eoin was part of the Kildare under 21 team that lost the All Ireland Under 21 final in 2008.

+in 2022, O'Flaherty transferred to the St Josephs club in Laois, winning a Laois Senior Football Championship medal with them in 2023.